Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 Tulum vs Puerto Vallarta — Puerto Vallarta features and highlights

-Another amazing place to visit in Mexico for its authentic charm is Puerto Vallarta which is actually one of the first beach vacation resorts for US travelers and is particularly known for being one of the first official gay-friendly destinations.
+Another fantastic place to visit in Mexico for its authentic charm is Puerto Vallarta which is actually one of the first beach vacation resorts for US travelers and is particularly known for being one of the first official gay-friendly destinations.

-Puerto Vallarta in fact has a lot of history and culture which makes the city center a very interesting and vibrant place to hang out and enjoy.
+Puerto Vallarta, in fact, has a lot of history and culture, which makes the city center a very interesting and vibrant place to hang out and enjoy.

 But, unlike Tulum, the beaches are located right in town, and you will enjoy a stroll on the Malecon (beach promenade) while watching the sunset on the beach or walking through local art galleries and shops right across the beach.